effhAVE/GLLSS/GUIDE.md

 Difference is computed as `Current week value - Lost Hosting (from previous week)`.

 ### Admin
 Admin is a role above the teamlead.
-It is a user which has more right now and access as well for changing tournaments, rounds or users.
-User is responsible for correctness of these information before teamleaders and hosts have access to them.
-Menu items now include Admin, which have several subitems.
+It is a user which has more rights and access for changing tournaments, rounds or users.
+Admin is responsible for correctness of these information before teamleaders and hosts have access to them.
+Menu items now include Admin panel, which have several subitems.

 ![Admin ](https://i.imgur.com/PyqxrOb.png)

 #### Admin - Confirm Users
-On this page you as an admin can confirm new registered user, who are first as a guest, confirming them will put them a host role.
+On this page you as an admin can confirm new registered user, who are first as a guest.
+Confirming them will put them a host role.
 By confirming, you have to select users you want to confirm and then click on **Confirm Selected**.
 Panel consists of:
-- Nickname - nickname person did use
+- Nickname - nickname of the user
 - ID - unique ID generated for the user
 - Verified - if person did verify his/her email.
 - Registration Date - Your local time, when person did register